jorendorff/tabletop-games/identifamy.md

 *   0-1 voice/verbal trait.
 No Tells.

-    (I need to experiment.
-My players had fun with catchphrases, shied away from accents.
-I didn't try "low, raspy, monotone voice", "munchkin voice", "voice like a squeaky door".
+    (I need to experiment more.
+Catchphrases are fun.
+I haven't tried "low, raspy, monotone voice", "munchkin voice", "voice like a squeaky door".
 But note that verbal traits are drawable as speech bubbles, and the others basically aren't at all.)

 *   1 attitude/personality trait that's very easy to role-play.
 No Tells.